 Brushing removes plaque and food debris on the chewing, inside and outside tooth surfaces.
-After flossing, use a soft brush along with a fluoride containing brand-name toothpaste.
-For the inside and outside surfaces, hold the brush at a 45 degree angle to the teeth and gums and use a gentle back-and-forth motion.
-This technique will not only clean your teeth, it will also keep your gums healthy.
+After flossing, use a soft brush along with a fluoride-containing brand-name toothpaste.
+For the inside and outside surfaces, hold the brush at a 45-degree angle to the teeth and gums and use a gentle back-and-forth motion.
+This technique will not only clean your teeth, but it will also keep your gums healthy.
 It is important to have the brush contact the teeth and gums at the same time.
 On the chewing surfaces hold the brush flat and use a gentle scrubbing motion.

 Brush for two minutes.
 That is a long time, but it will be much more effective than the 20-30 seconds that most people do.
 Since two minutes standing by the sink is much longer than most people think, you may benefit by using a toothbrush timer.
 Brush at least 2 times a day, especially in the morning and at bedtime.

 When done, spit out as much as you can.
 Don’t swallow any of the toothpaste, and don’t rinse out with any water.